 strain with a crossed-polarizer test.

-test uncoated or coated optics, and I can test Cassegrain systems in
+test uncoated or coated optics, and we test (and figure) Cassegrain

-I ask that you use my mirror under the sky, support it properly,
+we ask that you use our mirrors under the sky, support them properly,

-collimate it well, cool it to equilibrium, and evaluate it with star
+collimate them well, cool them to equilibrium, and evaluate them by

-testing and by observing the sharpness and clarity of the images.
+observing the sharpness and clarity of the images at high power.

-So far no one has been disappointed with what they see.
+So far no one has been disappointed with the images formed by

 How much does

-a small mirror and matching flat (diagonal, secondary, etc) mirror,
+a 16" mirror and matching flat (diagonal, secondary, etc) mirror,

 and flats over 10" in diameter will

-require more time, and are closer to $200.
-Again, this is
+require more time, and thus will cost more to test.
+Again,

-your mirrors before sending them to me so that I will not have to.
+your mirrors before sending them to me so that LCO will not have to.